dolomiteson/git-init-mod4-challenge/README.md

 ### Future feature(s)
 1. Store questions from an external source so that maintenance  of question inclusion wil not impact code.
+    1. This will make it scalable to all quizzes

 ## Acceptance Criteria Coverage